India Young Professionals Scheme UK Ballot Dates for July 2026

 Entering the ballot is free.
 However, applicants should only enter if they genuinely intend to apply for the visa and are prepared to meet the full cost and evidential requirements.

-Applicants selected in the ballot are expected to proceed promptly.
-The current visa application fee is £319, in addition to the Immigration Health Surcharge.
+The current visa application fee is £340, in addition to the Immigration Health Surcharge.

 Number of places available in 2026

-Most places will be released through the February 2026 ballot.
-The remaining places will be made available through a second and final ballot later in the year.
+Most of these places were released in the February ballot, with the remaining places being made available through this second and final ballot in July.

 What if you are successful?

-Applicants selected in the ballot are invited to apply for the visa and have 90 days from the date of the invitation email to:
+Applicants selected in the ballot are notified by email and have 90 days from the date of the invitation email to:

 a. submit an online visa application